shreyassk10/Terraform/README.md

   ### Recomended: After creating the resources state file will be created, it should be stored as a backend in azure blob storage.

-  Clone the project using ssh configuration into any machine or while setting up any Ci tool with repository, reference the name and use the below commands.